The reasoning is simple: to validate that you’ve set-up and run the test properly — and that the data coming back is clean, accurate, and reliable.

 2. Rules out the novelty effect.
 If you want to accurately test a change you’ve made on a website that people frequently go to, and are used to, like Facebook, implementing an A/A test helps you better understand how people are reacting.
 If one version of the same variant performs markedly different than the other, you know there’s something with the way your sample is reacting – not the variant itself.

-While running an A/A test can be beneficial — especially, if you’ve never set-up and run a test before — there are two major disadvantages:
+While running an A/A test can be beneficial — especially, if you’ve never set-up and run a test before — there are a few major disadvantages:

-2. Running an A/A test can distract you from running real, valid tests that bring in new, additional revenue.
+2. Running an A/A test can distract you from running real, valid tests that bring in new, additional revenue or conversions.

 My advice to you is this: if you’ve never set-up and run an A/B test before, start with an A/A test.
 Doing so is low-risk and will give the confidence to move forward with setting-up a real test the next time round.